erictleung/rosalind/README.md

 This folder holds scripts that were used to complete problems from this website (www.rosalind.info).
-The website gives programmers/scientists a way to test their programming skills in implementing bioinformatic algorithms to solve problems.
+The website gives programmers/scientists a way to test their programming skills in implementing bioinformatic algorithms that solve biological problems.

 Each scripts takes in input as a text file, which it then parses through in order to compute an output to solve the problem.

-All scripts are written by Eric Leung.

 ## Overview